 Timing

-If you still have questions, you can contact the organizers by email: contact@kyma-race.com.
+If you still have questions, you can email the organizers at: contact@kyma-raw.fr.

-To become a volunteer for this race, you need to send your application to contact@kyma-race.com.
+To volunteer at this race, please send your application to contact@kyma-raw.fr.

 A next-gen platform helping sports enthusiasts of all levels discover territories and heritage through races tailored to them.